 10-38 What is the management of patients with mild COVID-19?

 The current management is symptomatic and supportive care.
 Paracetamol (Panado) is best to reduce fever.
 Anti-inflammatories such as ibuprofen (Brufen) should be avoided as they may make the condition worse.
 Antibiotics will not kill the coronavirus and should not be used, unless prescribed by a nurse or doctor for co-existing bacterial pneumonia.
 Keep well hydrated.

-Most infected people will have a mild illness and can be managed at home provided they self-quarantine and self-monitor.
+Most infected people will have a mild illness and can be managed at home provided they self-isolate and self-monitor.
 They should have access to correct information on COVID-19.
-The symptoms usually improve after a few days and disappear by 10 days.
+The symptoms usually improve after a few days and disappear by 14 days.
 Home management reduces the pressure of hospital beds for more severe cases.

-Most people with mild COVID-19 can be managed at home with self-quarantining and self-monitoring.
+Most people with mild COVID-19 can be managed at home with self-isolation and self-monitoring.

 10-39 How should patients with mild COVID-19 self-monitor?